 Standing-to-work will release endorphins, giving you a natural high, making the work environment a more enjoyable experience and helping you to feel happier throughout the day.

-As standing desks appear to have a positive influence on overall well-being, it is no wonder that they have been documented to lift your mood and energy levels.
-One study we read reported less stress and fatigue in participants using standing desks than those who remained seated the entire workday.
+As standing desks appear to have a positive influence on overall well-being, it is no wonder that they have been scientifically proven to lift your mood and energy levels.
+In one study it was noted that less stress and fatigue in participants using standing desks than those who remained seated the entire workday.
 Additionally, nearly 90% of those using standing desks reported increased vigor and energy.
 These findings align with broader research on sitting and mental health, which links sedentary time with an increased risk of both depression and anxiety.

 7. May Help You Live Longer

-Studies have found a strong link between increased sitting time and early death, so is it not surprising that people are switching to standing desks in an attempt to live longer, healthier lives.
+Studies have found a strong link between increased sitting time and premature death, so is it not surprising that people are switching to standing desks in an attempt to live longer, healthier lives.
 A recent study showed that those who sit the most are at a 49% greater risk of dying early than those who sit the least.
 Another study estimated that reducing sitting time to 3 hours per day would raise the average American’s life expectancy by 2 years.
-While these observational studies are not watertight, they do indicate that standing more often may lower your risk of dying early and therefore help you live longer.
+While these observational studies are not watertight, they do indicate that standing more often may lower the risk of dying early and therefore help you achieve longevity.

-Increase your life expectancy even further by combining standing with a simple exercise like walking.
+Increase your life expectancy even further by combining standing with a simple exercise such as walking.
 You may want to also try different desk exercises to maintain and promote health whilst preventing chronic disease.
 This could be truly life-saving with minimum effort required.

 Overall, there seem to be only positive experiences when it comes to using a standing desk, so assess your workspace and see how you can start to implement some changes for the greater good.
 Do remember though to ease in gradually, increasing your standing time each day, once you feel comfortable and confident.
 Make sure your workspace is also properly aligned for the best ergonomic fit, this will help to ease any stresses and strains on joints.
 Keep as fluid as you can, avoid standing perfectly still or locking your knees and ensure that your weight is evenly distributed throughout both feet as you move around.
 It would also be a good idea to invest in a comfortable pair of shoes or a standing mat, that will help to further improve your posture and core strength.